folio-org/folio-org.github.io/guidelines/naming-conventions.md

 * `mod-` prefix for back-end modules (e.g. mod-users, mod-inventory-storage).
 * `ui-` prefix for front-end UI modules (e.g. ui-users).
 * `stripes-` prefix for Stripes modules (e.g. stripes-core).

+Some back-end modules are paired.
+For example `mod-inventory` is the business logic module, while `mod-inventory-storage` is the associated storage module.

 ## Permissions